jquant/jai-sdk/docs/source/4-task/trainer.rst

 ##############

 .. note::
-   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` for more information.
+   If you haven't yet, please check the section :ref:`How to configure your auth key <source/1-overview/set_authentication:How to configure your auth key>` before running the code snippets in this page.

 The Trainer module is built to setup new collections on your Jai environment.

-The methods chosen for this module are exclusively to help you train and setup a vector collection in Jai.
+The methods of this module are exclusively to help you train and setup a vector collection in Jai.
 After the setup process, use the :ref:`Query Module <source/4-task/query:query module>` to consume the model.

 For more information, see the full :ref:`Trainer class reference <source/reference/trainer:trainer class>`.